cast-org/figuration/docs/4.0.0-alpha.5/utilities/color.md

 ---
 layout: docs
 title: Color
+description: Add a little, or a lot of, color to your site or application.
 group: utilities
 ---

-Add a little, or a lot of, color to your site or application.

 {% capture callout %}
 Dealing with Specificity